-- (a) This requires staff to: - (i) Be role models in word and action at all times - (ii) Be observant of signs of distress or suspected incidents of bullying - (iii) Make efforts to remove occasions for bullying by active patrolling during supervision duty - (iv) Arrive at class on time and move promptly between lessons - (v) Take steps to help victims and remove sources of distress without placing the victim at further risk - (vi) Report suspected incidents to the appropriate staff member such as Pastoral Coordinator, AP - Pastoral Care or Deputy Principal
+(a) This requires staff to:

-- (b) This requires students to: - (i) Refuse to be involved in any bullying situations.
-If you are present when bullying occurs if appropriate, take some form of preventative action and report the incident or suspected incident and help break down the code of secrecy.
+- i.
+Be role models in word and action at all times - ii.
+Be observant of signs of distress or suspected incidents of bullying - iii.
+Make efforts to remove occasions for bullying by active patrolling during supervision duty - iv.
+Arrive at class on time and move promptly between lessons - v.
+Take steps to assist victims and remove sources of distress without placing the victim at further risk - vi.
+Report suspected incidents to the appropriate staff member such as Head of Year, Assistant Principal Pastoral Care or Deputy Principal i.
+Refuse to be involved in any bullying situations.
+If present when bullying occurs - if appropriate, take some form of preventative action and report the incident or suspected incident and help break down the code of secrecy.